telerik/kendo-ui-core/docs/api/javascript/ui/listbox.md

     listBox.remove(listBox.items().first());
     </script>

+### reorder

+Fires when items in the widget are reordered.

 #### Event Data

 ##### e.items `Array`

-The item elements to be removed.
+The item elements to be reordered.

 ##### e.dataItems `Array`

-The data items to be removed.
+The data items to be reordered.

-### reorder

-Fires when items in the widget are reordered.
+##### e.offset `Number`

+The offset is -1 when moving up and 1 when moving down.

 #### Example